tudborg/beb/README.md

 beb (Better ElasticBeanstalk) is a commandline tool for building and deploying self-contained AWS ElasticBeanstalk builds.

-It is built out of frustration with the `eb` tool that AWS provides.
+It is built out of frustration with the `eb` tool that AWS provides, and currently provides only what i need to not go insane.

 AWS EB Platforms